Prospects for toponium formation at the LHC in the single-lepton mode: Introduction

 The study of top-antitop production at the LHC plays a central role in testing the Standard Model and probing potential new physics.
 The top quark is indeed produced copiously in highly energetic proton-proton collisions, with cross sections measured with increasing precision across different final states~\cite{ATLAS:2022aof, CMS:2023qyl, ATLAS:2023slx, ATLAS:2024kxj}.
 Furthermore, the dynamics of top-antitop pairs near threshold provide a unique laboratory to explore the strong interaction in the presence of heavy quarks.
 While bound states of heavy quark-antiquark pairs such as charmonium and bottomonium are well established, the extremely short lifetime of the top quark prevents the formation of narrow toponium resonances~\cite{Fadin:1987wz, Fadin:1990wx, Hagiwara:2008df, Sumino:2010bv}.
 Nevertheless, non-relativistic QCD (NRQCD) predicts the existence of remnant bound-state effects that could leave measurable imprints in the threshold region of top-antitop production.
 Their observation would thus offer an unprecedented window on the interplay between perturbative and non-perturbative QCD at the electroweak scale.

-Recently, both the ATLAS and CMS collaborations have independently reported excesses in the dileptonic $t\bar t$ channel close to threshold, and these excesses have been found consistent with expectations from toponium formation~\cite{CMS:2024ybg, CMS:2025kzt, CMS:2025dzq, ATLAS:2025kvb}.
-These observations further confirm earlier indications based on partial Run~2 data~\cite{ATLAS:2019hau, ATLAS:2023gsl}, while our pioneering study~\cite{Fuks:2021xje} has helped to revive theoretical and phenomenological interest in bound-state effects in top physics at the LHC~\cite{Maltoni:2024tul, Aguilar-Saavedra:2024mnm, Llanes-Estrada:2024phk, Fuks:2024yjj, Garzelli:2024uhe, Francener:2025tor, Nason:2025hix, Fuks:2025sxu, Bai:2025buy, Shao:2025dzw}.
-More recently, we proposed a systematic strategy to incorporate non-perturbative NRQCD contributions from toponium formation into the Monte Carlo simulations commonly used in LHC analyses~\cite{Fuks:2024yjj}.
-The key ingredient of this framework is the Green's function of the non-relativistic QCD Hamiltonian~\cite{Fadin:1987wz, Fadin:1990wx, Strassler:1990nw, Jezabek:1992np, Sumino:1992ai, Hagiwara:2008df}, which provides the bound-state corrections in a form that can be used to re-weight conventional $t\bar t$ production and decay matrix elements.
-This approach thus allows for the consistent generation of hard-scattering toponium events that can be further matched to parton showers, thereby enabling realistic collider simulations.
+Recently, both the ATLAS and CMS collaborations have independently reported excesses in the dileptonic $t\bar t$ channel close to threshold, and these excesses have been found consistent with expectations from toponium formation~\cite{ATLAS:2023fsd, CMS:2024ybg, CMS:2024pts, CMS:2024zkc, CMS:2025kzt, CMS:2025dzq, ATLAS:2025kvb}.
+These observations further confirm earlier indications based on partial Run~2 data~\cite{ATLAS:2019hau, ATLAS:2023gsl}, while our study~\cite{Fuks:2021xje} has helped to revive theoretical and phenomenological interest in bound-state effects in top physics at the LHC~\cite{Maltoni:2024tul, Aguilar-Saavedra:2024mnm, Llanes-Estrada:2024phk, Fuks:2024yjj, Garzelli:2024uhe, Francener:2025tor, Nason:2025hix, Fuks:2025sxu, Bai:2025buy, Shao:2025dzw}.
+More recently, we proposed a strategy to incorporate non-perturbative NRQCD contributions from toponium formation into the Monte Carlo simulations commonly used in LHC analyses~\cite{Fuks:2024yjj}.
+The key ingredient of this framework is the family of Green's functions of the non-relativistic QCD Hamiltonian~\cite{Fadin:1987wz, Fadin:1990wx, Strassler:1990nw, Jezabek:1992np, Sumino:1992ai, Hagiwara:2008df}, which provide the bound-state corrections in a form that can be used to re-weight conventional $t\bar t$ production and decay matrix elements.
+In this way, collider-level simulations including parton showering, hadronisation, detector response and event reconstruction become feasible.
+At present, the publicly available implementation employs only the colour-singlet S-wave Green's function, but the structure of the framework readily accommodates the consistent inclusion of higher-order and higher-multiplicity components as they become available.
 Complementarily, fixed-order predictions including higher-order QCD corrections and threshold resummation have been achieved for specific observables such as the $t\bar t$ invariant-mass spectrum~\cite{Kiyo:2008bv, Ju:2020otc, Garzelli:2024uhe, Nason:2025hix}.
 Taken together, these developments provide both the theoretical tools and the motivation to explore toponium signatures in LHC data.